brianegan/flutter_architecture_samples/README.md

 ### Supporting Code

   * [integration_tests](integration_tests) - Demonstrates how to write selenium-style integration (aka end to end) tests using the Page Object Model.
 This test suite is run against all samples.
-  * [todos_repository](todos_repository) - Demonstrates the repository pattern and testing strategies for working with the filesystem.
+  * [todos_repository_simple](todos_repository_simple) - Demonstrates the repository pattern and testing strategies for working with the filesystem.
 Used to provide local storage and mock web storage to samples.

 ### Why a todo app?